 (M) The Supplier shall provide training for the Department nominated expert users to enable them to create/modify workflows, approvals, forms and screens.

 (M) The Supplier shall design and plan the training needed and provide the Department with the materials necessary to enable the Department to deliver training to the end users.
+Specific services for the Supplier to provide within the fixed price can be found detailed in Appendix G.2.

 (M) The Supplier shall describe what on-line functional training is available to minimise training costs.

+(O) The Supplier shall provide a full training service including training of professional and end users.

 Operational Readiness and Cut Over

 (M) The Supplier shall agree success criteria with the Department for the readiness for transition to operational running, including any additional components once the service is operational, clearly based on the contracted requirements and state how they would monitor progress against the success criteria (including evidence to the Department that the solution is capable of meeting the requirements - e.g. time, throughput and quality).
 Suppliers shall include their transition approach.
+Specific services for the Supplier to provide within the fixed price can be found detailed in Appendix G.2.

 (M) The Supplier shall conduct operational readiness testing with the Department, (including performance tests, volume and resilience tests, and security penetration tests) to demonstrate solution and operational readiness and verify that the business processes are being satisfied by the solution.
 Areas of failure will be re-run until an acceptable level of service can be achieved for operational service.

 (M) The Department will accept the service into live operation once the Department is satisfied that the level of service is acceptable for operation.
 The Supplier should explain how any outstanding issues at the commencement of live operation will be identified, logged and resolved within 8 weeks of the live operation commencing.
 The Supplier shall state how they intend to manage and resolve any post-implementation issues.
+The Supplier shall provide an adequate level of post go-live support for the Department.
+As an indication this should include full support to the Department on-site for at least 8 weeks, including handholding through one month end, floorwalking support and handholding the Department’s service management team through initial 1st line support operation and workflow, report and dashboard development.

+(O) The Supplier shall provide call off support of 12 days p.a. to provide additional support to the service management team for advice and guidance on the development of workflows, reports and dashboards, should this be required above and beyond any advice given during quarterly continuous discussions.

 Contract and Management Requirements